milonmaze/privacy-terms-observatory/www.apple.com/legal/privacy/en-ww/governance.md

 De-Identification of Personal Data

 De-Identification is the process of removing the association between a set of identifying personal data and an individual such that the data can no longer be used to identify that individual.
 Within Apple, for data to be considered de-identified, all personal data elements must be removed, including full IP address and any identifiers linked to personal data.

+Accountable Data Transfer

+Accountability requires organizations to take responsibility for data handling and demonstrate that their practices, systems, policies, and training are achieving Apple’s compliance objectives.
+With ongoing oversight and assurance reviews, Apple has received privacy accountability certifications for its global privacy program since 2014 that adhere to the Asia-Pacific Economic Cooperation (APEC) Privacy Framework.
+In APEC countries where Apple operates, the international transfer of personal data collected abides by the APEC Cross-Border Privacy Rules (CBPR) System and the Privacy Recognition for Processors (PRP) System.
+Apple’s global privacy policy and practices are reviewed by an approved independent third-party Accountability Agent who monitors and enforces compliance with APEC CBPR and PRP program requirements.
+For remediation and external enforcement, individuals can contact our third-party dispute resolution provider.

+View our APEC CBPR certification

+View our APEC PRP certification